Clifton Hill railway station: History

 Clifton Hill is listed on the Register of the National Estate as an intact example of a Victorian Tudor-style suburban railway station, and is one of eleven that were originally built between 1887 and 1889.
 It is the only example that still retains the original corrugated iron wings on either side of the main building.
 The timber verandah on the eastern platform (Platform 1) is also considered architecturally rare.
 Other features of the complex include two timber-framed gabled roofed signal boxes (built in 1888 and 1901 respectively), located on either side of Platform 2, and the original swinging railway gates (out of use since 1992).
 One signal box was for the operation of the former level crossing gates across Heidelberg Road, which was replaced by a road overpass in 1957.
 The other signal box controlled the level crossing gates at Ramsden Street.

 Clifton Hill was once part of the Inner Circle line.
 The Hurstbridge line, between Clifton Hill and Westgarth, was duplicated during late 2008 and early 2009, and included a second bridge over the Merri Creek.
 On 27 January 2009, it was opened by former premier, John Brumby, and former transport minister, Lynne Kosky.

 In the early hours of 25 December 2011, a corrugated iron extension to the Platform 2 station building was damaged by fire.
 By 12 January 2012, the extension was demolished and removed.

 On 13 July 2025, an X'Trapolis train derailed near the station.

+On 10 May 2026, the Victorian Government announced that Clifton Hill station, alongside four other stations in Victoria would be getting safety and accessibility upgrades as part of the 2026/27 $7.6 million State Budget.
+This includes installation of tactile boarding indicators on the platform surface and other safety and accessibility upgrades.